 Don’t be afraid of failure.
 Take a risk.
 People will grow as they gain experience.
 I have learned that sometimes it’s easier to equip people in worship ministry when you’re not there.

 The burden of worship leadership rests squarely on others, and they rise to it.
 They learn what questions need to be asked and what roles need to be filled.
-I’ve also learned over the years that it’s often the non-musical pastors and student ministry leaders that seem to develop the strongest worship teams because they have to count on someone (as opposed to just pulling out an instrument and leading on their own).
-They have no choice but to give away the leadership.
+I’ve also learned over the years that it’s often the non-musical pastors and student ministry leaders who seem to develop the strongest worship teams because they have to count on someone (as opposed to just pulling out an instrument and leading on their own).
+They have no choice but to give away their leadership.

 Invest In Them